 After installation, log in to your WordPress Dashboard and start developing, designing, or testing.

 Congratulations, your local site is up and running.

 Using our example folder name, you can access your local WordPress site by going to localhost/testwebsite, and WordPress admin by going to localhost/testwebsite/wp-admin.

 Conclusion on WordPress Localhost Installation

 Installing WordPress on your computer is a pretty straightforward process.
 Even the most experienced developers start out with setting up WordPress locally before moving it online.

-As you have seen, XAMPP is enough to get the job done.
+As you have seen, XAMPP is enough for a successful WordPress localhost installation.
 But for the sake of variety, you can test other local server apps mentioned in this article.

-If you found this article use, kindly share it with others.
+If you have found this article useful, kindly share it with others.
 For more step by step WordPress tutorials follow our WordPress blog.